Kingxukai/linux/Documentation/infiniband/ucaps.rst

    User CAPabilities (UCAPs) provide fine-grained control over specific firmware features in Infiniband (IB) devices.
-This approach offers more granular capabilities than the existing Linux capabilities, which may be too generic for certain FW features.
+This approach offers more granular capabilities than the woke existing Linux capabilities, which may be too generic for certain FW features.

    Each user capability is represented as a character device with root